-Below are 8 suggestions that helped me enjoy life more during the job hunt....
+Below are eight suggestions that helped me enjoy life more during the job hunt.

 8 Ways to Stay Sane During the Job Hunt

-- Commit to simple, daily practices and rituals - Whether your daily practice includes meditation, a work out, or just sipping tea, it's helpful to have something you can count on every day to help you feel stable and grounded.
+Whether your daily practice includes meditation, a workout, or just sipping tea, it's helpful to have something you can count on every day to help you feel stable and grounded.
 You can find many articles online for daily practices.
 Check out 8 Simple Daily Practices to Become the Best Version of Yourself.

-- Set a limit on your job searching - Spending hours, day after day, applying for jobs can lead to more stress and become counter productive.
+Spending hours, day after day, applying for jobs can lead to more stress and become counterproductive.
 Decide in advance how much time, or how many applications you are going to submit each day (or week).
 Put a limit on the hunt so you don't wear yourself out or get too depressed.
 It's okay to take time off from job hunting to keep your spirits up!

 Find opportunities to get out every day.
 Time away gives you a fresh perspective, opportunity to communicate with others and is a healthy way to take your mind off of worrying.
-Here are 3 options that won't drain your pocketbook:
+Here are three options that won't drain your pocketbook:

-- Grab a coffee or tea - Visiting a new coffee shop or finding comfort in a favorite hangout can be a good mood booster.
+- Grab a coffee or tea: Visiting a new coffee shop or finding comfort in a favorite hangout can be a good mood booster.
 A cup of tea typically costs less than a cup of coffee.
-Coffee shops are also a places where networking can happen.
+You can also network in coffee shops.
 Keep your eyes and ears open!

-- Make time for friends - If you have friends you can meet with during the day, do it!
+If you have friends you can meet with during the day, do it!
 Nothing can lift your spirits or spark new ideas like a chat with a good friend.
 Avoid negative people who bring your spirits down but also be mindful not to avoid everyone because you are feeling ashamed of not have a job . . . yet.
 Make time for meaningful connections.